For each application, vendors can define one or more Plans (e.g. silver, gold, platinum, etc.).

 This is how the plans shows up on the marketplace setup order page with the previous example configuration:

 The Pricing tab contains the main setting to adjust the billing of a plan:

 - Auto-renewal (yes/no): when activated, the subscription of the user that chose this plan will automatically renew at the expire date.
 The customer should request an unsubscribe before the renew take place in order to avoid renewal

 - IaaS billing (Prepaid/Pay as you go): if IaaS costs should be paid in advance by the customer (prorated for the entire billing period) or pay-as-you-go (pay at the end of billing period or upon user termination).
-Available only for Bare-VM and Docker products
+Available only for Bare-VM products.

 The Pricing model dropdown enables to select from a variety of options: